 Luxury Lodging in Chandigarh

-Seeking luxury accommodations once your private jet has arrived in Chandigarh?
-Chandigarh has a fine selection of luxurious accommodations for visitors to choose from and they include:
+Being one of the cleanest cities in the country, Chandigarh has a fine selection of luxurious accommodations to choose from and they include:

 - Clarks Shiraz Hotel